 - Overconfidence in abilities

-Please note that impulsivity and overconfidence may result in a reduced sense of danger, which is why people who recently had a stroke must be regularly monitored.
+Please note that impulsivity and overconfidence may result in a reduced sense of danger, which is why it is best to accompany a person who has just had a stroke.

 One of the most challenging aspects of stroke recovery is having issues in speech and language.
 Because a person who recently had a stroke cannot communicate well, misunderstandings may occur, potentially causing frustration to both the care recipient and caregiver.